rshipp/csci442/README.md

 gem list
 ```

 Finally, you need to clone this repository somewhere.
-My commands below you
+My commands below assume
-clone it in your `$HOME` directory, so make sure to update the commands
+you clone it in your `$HOME` directory, so make sure to update the commands
 appropriately if you put it somewhere else.

 ## Running the tests